AikonicLabs/muxy/README.md

 2. Open the project in VS Code
 3. When prompted, click "Reopen in Container" or run the "Remote-Containers: Reopen in Container" command from the command palette
 4. VS Code will build the container and open the project inside it
-5. All dependencies, including ffmpeg, will be automatically installed
+5. All dependencies, including ffmpeg with librav1e support, will be automatically installed

 The development container includes:
 - Node.js 20
-- ffmpeg (latest version)
+- FFmpeg compiled from source with librav1e support
+- rav1e installed from source
 - pnpm package manager
 - Git and other development tools